emacs-mirror/emacs/mps/tool/index.rst

 1. Introduction
 ---------------

-This document lists the procedures which are applied to the product sources of the Memory Pool System project.
-(Compare with the `procedures which govern the *project* </project/mps/procedure/>`__.)
+This document lists the tools which have been written to develop the Memory Pool System product.

-This document will be updated as new procedures are created.
+This document will be updated as new tools are created.

 The readership of this document is anyone developing or extending the product sources.